StudioEtrange/mambo/README.md

     * Scripts Folder : `/scripts`

 * Categories
-    * Create a categorie for each kind of media and store media files in folder/path `/media/folders` as defined by variables `MAMBO_MEDIA_FOLDERS`
+    * Create a categorie for each kind of media and store media files in folder/path `/media/folders` as defined by variables `TANGO_ARTEFACT_FOLDERS`

 ### Medusa

 * Medusa configuration :
     * General / Misc
-        * Show root directories : add each tv media folders from `/media/folders` as defined by variables `MAMBO_MEDIA_FOLDERS`
+        * Show root directories : add each tv media folders from `/media/folders` as defined by variables `TANGO_ARTEFACT_FOLDERS`

 * Sabnzbd configuration :
     * Search settings/NZB Search